Plant-based meat market in China

 Latest news about Beyond Meat partnerships

-Beyond Meat & Starbucks partnership to introduced dishes made with Beyond plant-based meat
+Beyond Meat & Starbucks partnership to introduce dishes made with Beyond plant-based meat

 Starbucks for its part, thanks to the partnership, can introduce the consumption of the increasingly desired plant-based meat in its menu.